Home

 The name emphasises for me the Father aspect of God.

-My interpretation of the Our Father prayer is that it speaks of protection, availability and strength.
+My interpretation is that the Our Father prayer speaks of the protection, availability and strength of God.

-The prayer encourages me to be vulnerable and needy with God in a way that is natural in the relationship of a child with its parent.
+The meaning of the prayer is to encourage us to be vulnerable and needy with God in a way that is natural in the relationship of a child with its parent.

-It encourages me to cultivate a relationship of dependency on a God who is far more reliable than any earthly father.
-This, in turn, allows me to become less and less dependent on those in this changing world.
+It encourages us to cultivate a relationship of dependency on a God who is far more reliable than any earthly father.
+This, in turn, allows us to become less and less dependent on the people in our ever-changing world.

-The emphasis of the prayer is on our relationship with God as Father – a relationship we share with Jesus.
+The emphasis of the prayer is on our relationship with God as Father.
+This is a relationship we share with Jesus and with all others, so the prayer itself is an affirmation of our Oneness in God - we are all family - brothers and sisters.

 The importance of forgiveness